tomdbar/rb-cqed/README.md

 ## Requirements

 Other than standard libraries (numpy, matplotlib etc.) the IPython notebooks require the [QuTiP](http://qutip.org/) package.
 The optimisation notebooks also use the [Pygmo](https://esa.github.io/pagmo2/index.html) package.
-An [environment .yml file](supplementary/environment.yml) is provided in the [supplementary](supplementary/) folder.
+An [environment.yml file](supplementary/environment.yml) is provided in the [supplementary](supplementary/) folder.

 For Mathematica, [87rb-d2-in-B-field.nb](mathematica/87rb-d2-in-B-field.nb) requires the [Atomic Density Matrix (ADM)](http://rochesterscientific.com/ADM/) package.